- Home

 Why string with us?

-Our pricing aims to be competitive against other experienced stringers & reflect the high quality of work delivered.
+Our pricing aims to be competitive against other experienced stringers & reflect the high quality work delivered.

-Do I pay upfront?
+Do you pay upfront?

 No. We ask for payment when your racquet is ready.
-You can pay by BACS in advance or cash on collection.
+You can pay by BACS in advance of collection, or cash on collection when racquet(s) are ready.

 How to contact us?

-For same day responses, you can call or text 07717 162581 9am-9pm, Monday to Sunday.
+For same day responses, you can call or text 07717 162581 9am-8pm, Monday to Sunday.
 If we are unavailable, simply leave a message to receive a call back or text to arrange a call together.

 We will only respond to customers who make time to leave voice messages.